 Last year, our correspondent entered a March Madness pool with brackets filled out by his mother, who knows nothing about NCAA men’s basketball.
 He won.
 Now it’s time for lightning to strike twice.

 Gambling addiction is a simple disease.
 Living the addiction is a bit more complicated.
-A chronicle of dependency in seven parts about poker, Lolita, and how to lose $18,000 in 36 hours.
+A chronicle of dependency in seven parts—about poker, Lolita, and how to lose $18,000 in less than 36 hours.

 Churchill Downs is like no other sports event, considering sports are barely involved.
 Our writer attended her first Derby last year with a family of committed fans and survived to tell the tale.